 |City||Average Monthly Costs (in £)|

 Although staying on campus protects you from food costs, the cost of food must be considered by students living in private rentals.
-You can enjoy dining out once in a while, the best bet for saving costs is to cook your meals at home.
+You can enjoy dining out once in a while, but the best bet for saving costs is to cook your meals at home.
 The approximate average prices are as follows for some popular grocery products:

 |Item||Quantity||Price (in £)|

 Certainly, academic life is not just about books, exams, and evaluations.
 The cost of living for international students in the UK also includes entertainment charges.
-You will make a social circle, and you will need money to spend on leisure time as well.
+You will make a social circle, and you will need money to spend on your leisure time as well.
 We have some popular ideas and how much it would cost you in the list below, based on when and how you plan to party: